-Note: If you have subprocesses because you are using multiprocessing, the --concurrency=multiprocessing command-line option should take care of everything for you.
+Note: If you have subprocesses created with multiprocessing, the --concurrency=multiprocessing command-line option should take care of everything for you.
 See Execution: coverage run for details.

 When using this technique, be sure to set the parallel option to true so that multiple coverage.py runs will each write their data to a distinct file.